annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 ## Key Takeaways

-Excel proficiency is almost universal for freelance roles.
+Excel proficiency is almost universal for freelance roles at all experience levels.

 Intermediate/expert jobs require a mix of BI, programming, statistics, and domain knowledge.

-Housing prices correlate with bedrooms, features, and estate location.
+Housing prices correlate with the number of bedrooms, features, and estate location.

 Data cleaning and derived metrics are critical for actionable insights.